Consensys/quorum-dev-quickstart/README.md

 Welcome to the Quorum Developer Quickstart utility.
-This tool can be used to rapidly generate local Quorum blockchain networks for development purposes using tools like GoQuorum, Besu, and Codefi Orchestrate.
+This tool can be used to rapidly generate local Quorum blockchain networks for development purposes using tools like GoQuorum, Besu, and Tessera.

 To get started, be sure that you have both Docker and Docker Compose installed, then answer the following questions.